 So, here we are a year later, and mostly I’d say my prognostications have come true.
 As mentioned in the previous threads, Trimble has not shared with us their plans to move to the cloud, but evidenced by their complete lack of any sort of significant features to the Desktop App in the new “upgrade,” one can ONLY conclude (as I did last year) the effort is going into refactored cloud development.

 Let me be perfectly clear on this point.
-Trimble is a private company.
+Trimble is a public company.
 Trimble owns 100% of SketchUp.
-Private companies should always act in their best interest.
+Public companies should always act in their best interest.
 And… Trimble’s business is NOT primarily supported by SketchUp.